google/bms-toolkit/docs/host-provisioning.md

 # Host provisioning

-`host-provision.sh` takes a newly-delivered BMS host to a state where `install-oracle.sh` can be run, including user configuration, authentication, connectivity, and disk preparation.
+`host-provision.sh` takes a newly-delivered BMS host to a state where `install-oracle.sh` can be run, including:

+* Creating a user on the BMS host to run automation code, including SSH authentication and sudo access
+* Optionally configure Internet access through a proxy server
+* If running Red Hat Enterprise Linux, register the BMS host using Red Hat's subscription manager
+* Optionally use Linux LVM to create a volume for local Oracle software

+For a RAC cluster, run `host-provision.sh` on each cluster node.

 ## Pre-requisities

 * Follow BMS [planning](https://cloud.google.com/bare-metal/docs/bms-planning) and [implementation](https://cloud.google.com/bare-metal/docs/bms-setup) steps, including testing ssh connectivity as the `customeradmin` user.
-* Obtain the `customeradmin` password, which will be prompted in the `host-provision.sh` run.
+* Obtain the `customeradmin` password, which will be prompted for in the `host-provision.sh` run.
 * If running Red Hat Enterprise Linux, obtain Red Hat credentials to request licenses.
 * Choose or create a host to run `bms-toolkit` from;  this is typically the same [jump host](https://cloud.google.com/bare-metal/docs/bms-setup#bms-create-jump-host) as created as part of BMS implementation.
 It will act as the ansible control node.
 * On the control node, download and extract `bms-toolkit`;  in this example we take a zip file of the master branch: